 Denmark demonstrates consistent and comprehensive support for Ukraine in overcoming the consequences of Russian aggression.
-As of December 2024, the total amount of civilian assistance provided stands at 709 million euros.
+As of December 23, 2025, the total amount of civilian aid provided stands at 959 million euros.

 Danish support covers a wide range of areas: from infrastructure reconstruction and humanitarian aid to macrofinancial support and social integration of Ukrainians.

-The country actively helps in restoring destroyed territories, ensuring energy security, and supporting the population.
-Denmark became the first donor to the Ukraine Energy Support Fund, making a significant contribution to stabilizing the energy sector.
+The country actively assists in restoring destroyed territories, ensuring energy security, and supporting the population.
+Denmark became the first donor to the Energy Support Fund for Ukraine, making a significant contribution to stabilizing the energy sector.

-Denmark took a leading role in the reconstruction of the city of Mykolaiv and Mykolaiv Oblast.
-A memorandum of partnership was signed, a coordination committee was created, and a master reconstruction plan was developed.
+Denmark has taken a leading role in rebuilding the city of Mykolaiv and Mykolaiv Oblast.
+A partnership memorandum was concluded, a coordination committee established, and a master plan for the city's reconstruction developed.

 Denmark also supports the social integration of Ukrainians.
-The country's parliament passed a law allowing Ukrainian displaced persons to receive temporary residence.
-As of December 2024, approximately 60,000 Ukrainians are in Denmark.
+The country's parliament adopted a law allowing Ukrainian displaced persons to obtain temporary residence.
+As of February 2026, approximately 60,000 Ukrainians reside in Denmark.

-Key areas of support included opening the Ukrainian House in Denmark, the European-Ukrainian Hub in Copenhagen, and providing medical assistance, including treatment for wounded Ukrainian soldiers.
+Important support initiatives include the opening of the Ukrainian House in Denmark, the European-Ukrainian Hub in Copenhagen, and provision of medical assistance, including treatment for wounded Ukrainians.

 Denmark's support goes far beyond traditional humanitarian aid – it is a consistent, comprehensive strategy of solidarity with Ukraine in its struggle for freedom and independence.